 Very few users are aware of Quick poll in Outlook, which allows you to insert voting buttons in the message body within your email content, it’s a great new feature for Microsoft 365 business (formerly Office 365), Polling with multiple options.

-Creating a quick poll using Microsoft Forms, you can create a quick poll which all you recipients respond to answer via a link in the email message.
+Creating a quick poll using Microsoft Forms, you can create a quick poll to which all your recipients respond to answer via a link in the email message.

 In this article, you will learn step by step method “How to embed a survey in outlook email using Quick Poll Forms“.